Plutonomicon/plutarch-plutus/docs/TRICKS.md

 # The isomorphism between `makeIsDataIndexed`, Haskell ADTs, and `PIsDataRepr`

-When [implementing `PIsDataRepr`](./TYPECLASSES.md#implementing-pisdatarepr-and-friends) for a Plutarch type, if the Plutarch type also has a Haskell synonym (e.g `ScriptContext` is the haskell synonym to `PScriptContext`) that uses [`makeIsDataIndexed`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#v:makeIsDataIndexed) - you must make sure the constructor ordering is correct.
+When [implementing `PIsDataRepr`](./TYPECLASSES.md#implementing-pisdatarepr-and-friends) for a Plutarch type, if the Plutarch type also has a Haskell synonym (e.g. `ScriptContext` is the haskell synonym to `PScriptContext`) that uses [`makeIsDataIndexed`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#v:makeIsDataIndexed) - you must make sure the constructor ordering is correct.

 > Aside: What's a "Haskell synonym"?
 It's simply the Haskell type that _is supposed to_ correspond to a Plutarch type.
 There doesn't _necessarily_ have to be some sort of concrete connection (though there can be, using [`PLift`/`PConstant`](./TYPECLASSES.md#pconstant--plift)) - it's merely a connection you can establish mentally.
 >